wp-plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 4.4.9 =
+Version 4.4.9 is a bugfix release for the free version and contains new features for pro users.
+It is a recommended update for all users.

 = 4.4.6 =
 Version 4.4.6 adds new features, enhancements, bug fixes and more.
 It is recommended for all users.